rpisalive/Hybrid_identity/README.md

-This is the repository page for the hybrid identity project.
+This is the repository for the hybrid identity project.
 Scripts of different analysis are stored here. liver.r is the latest pipeline which you could load .mtx & .txt data (must be gziped) and carry out filtering automatically.

 Prerequisites: